 by Heidi Lam

-Leader with Hong Kong Chinese Group
+LLL Hong Kong - Chinese Group

 We live in a world full of micro-organisms such as bacteria, viruses and fungi.
 Bacteria exist all over the human body – on the skin, in the gut and in the mucosal membranes.
 These are needed for a normal life.
 When we look closely into the immunology of breastmilk, it is amazing how Mother Nature protects our babies to survive in this bacteria-filled world.